Dreamed 1997/3/27 by Chris Wayan

 The ultimate insults.
 For boys.

 The illustration is by William N. McPheeters--it's the opening panel of a moody wordless painted comic titled "Exit/In", done way back in 1979.
 I saw it in Heavy Metal and never forgot it.
-I think the memory of it influenced (and perhaps directly inspired) this dream.
+I think it inspired the dream.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books